AntyaDev/KingAOP/README.md

-# KingAOP
+# KingAOP for dotnet dore and VS2019

+This fork for KingAOP is now supporting dotnet core (3.1 LTS) and VS2019.

-It's an AOP framework which is essentially a free alternative of PostSharp.
+KingAOP is an AOP framework which is essentially a free alternative of PostSharp.
 If you familiar with PostSharp, then you can notice that KingAOP has even the same interfaces to interract with you:)

 The concept of aspect-oriented programming (AOP) offers an interesting alternative for the specification of non-functional component properties (such as fault-tolerance properties or timing behaviour), as well as other crosscutting concerns.
 These are implemented as so-called aspects and at some point "weaved" to the other functional parts of the software.